divinites/gissues/README.md

 To sum up, the username is always required, passowrd and token are optional but at least one of them should be provided.

-debug is a flag, if it is set to 1, the plug-in will print every single step and output in sublime console.
+"debug" is a flag, if it is set to 1, the plug-in will print every single step and output in sublime console.
 Normally it should be set to 0.

+"Syntax" is your preferred markdown syntax for issue view.

+"git_path" is where your git executable lies, if git is in your system path, you normally do not need to set it.

 After installing this plug-in, it would be better to restart sublime text to make the plug-in work.